JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 </tab>
 </tabs>

-Add your project’s Android-specific dependencies to this block.
+Add your project's Android-specific dependencies to this block.
 The build configuration of the Android application is located in the `android {}` top-level block of the build script:

 <tabs group="build-script">